backstage/backstage/.changeset/cold-tomatoes-vanish.md

 '@backstage/eslint-plugin': patch
 ---

-Added support for the `frontend-extension-bundle` role, which is used in conjunction with the new frontend system to ship extensions to your apps.
+Added support for the `frontend-extensions-bundle` role, which is used in conjunction with the new frontend system to ship extensions to your apps.